PortalNetwork/engns-demo/README.md

 ## Register domain demo step by step
 1. Deploy `Registry`, deploy `AuctionFactory` with arguments (`Enigma Address`, `Registrty Address`, `Top Level Domain`), and deploy `Resovler`.
+- `AuctionFactory`: responsible for creating new bid contracts.

 2. Hands the ownership of `eng` to `AuctionFactory`.
 3. Start a new secret auction of domain `enigma.eng` via AuctionFactory and finds the highest bidder.
 4. Winner claims the ownership of 'enigma.eng' and `AuctionFactory` will hand the ownership of `enigma.eng` to `winner`.